lart-bangor/research-assistant/docs/source/users/configuration.rst

 The log message format is only relevant for advanced users and developers who may want to format logs in a specific way for working with their preferred analysis tools.
 If you are not sure what this is or how it works, there is no need for you to modify it.

-For details on the formatting see the documentation of the :file:`logging` package in the Python standard library.
+For details on the formatting see the documentation of the :py:mod:`logging` package in the Python standard library.

 .. figure:: figures/figure23.png
       :width: 400